 Federal regulations require Pitt Community College to define minimum standards of Satisfactory Academic Progress (SAP) which students must meet in order to receive the Title IV funds which includes Federal Pell Grant, Federal SEOG, Federal Work-Study, Federal Direct Loan, and funds from other federal or state administered programs.

 SAP will be checked for all students receiving federal or state financial aid once per term.
-If any student is not making progress according to the SAP guidelines established for PCC students, he or she will be placed on probation for ONLY one term.
-At the end of the probationary term if the student is still not making SAP, his or her financial aid will be terminated and the student will need to file an appeal and have it approved in order to have financial aid reinstated.
+If any student is not making progress according to the SAP guidelines established for PCC students, he or she will be warned for ONLY one term.
+At the end of the warning term if the student is still not making SAP, his or her financial aid will be terminated and the student will need to file an appeal and have it approved in order to have financial aid reinstated.

-- All students who have been placed on probation will be encouraged to meet with the FA & Customer Service Rep, or the Student Success Counselor in order to turn in an appeal in the event that they do not make SAP after their probationary term.
-During the probationary term it is the student's responsibility to contact these PCC employees in order to add additional documentation if the student feels the appeal will be necessary.
+- All students who have been warned will be encouraged to meet with the FA & Customer Service Rep, or the Student Success Counselor in order to turn in an appeal in the event that they do not make SAP after their warning term.
+During the warning term, it is the student's responsibility to contact these PCC employees in order to add additional documentation if the student feels the appeal will be necessary.